VisLab/HEDToolsArchived/python/hedemailer/README.md

 * [hedconversion](../hedconversion)

 ### Notes
-hedemailer has been implemented to ONLY accept JSON content type and Wiki page updates (gollum) events.
-Emails may potentially be blocked without a fully-qualified domain name.
+* The webhook has been implemented to ONLY accept JSON content type and Wiki page updates (gollum) events.
+* Emails may potentially be blocked without a fully-qualified domain name.